d-bl/GroundForge/docs/help/Advanced.md

 ![](images/rose_vertical_brick_definition.png)

-Notice that the prototype diagram is updated to match the symbols as you type.
+Notice that the prototype diagram is updated to match the symbols as soon as you click outside of the box.

 ### Glue copies together